gildsant/gildsant/README.md

 ###

-<p align="left">Transforming ideas into code, exploring the future with artificial intelligence, and uncovering insights through data.</p>
+<p align="left">Transforming ideas into code, exploring the future with artificial intelligence.</p>

 ###